Ingvord/tango-v10-design-doc/docs/index.md

 ## Extendability in Tango

 Impossible to extend current kernel library with a custom functionality.
 Tango may be extended via introduction of new Tango device servers, that may enrich Tango functionality.
-Which is sometimes not so effecient nor enough.
+Which is sometimes not so efficient nor enough.

 ## Conclusions